JeppeKlitgaard/CartER/README.md

-CartpoleML
+CartER
 ==========

-CartpoleML is my summer project at the Biological and Soft Systems Sector of Cavendish Laboratory, University of Cambridge.
+CartER is my summer project at the Biological and Soft Systems Sector of Cavendish Laboratory, University of Cambridge.

 It involves a physical experiment with two pendula that are driven by stepper motors managed by an Arduino Due.